kaulex99/Konf_X20_Kauer_Khalil_Schedler/README.md

 # Konf_M20_Kauer_Khalil_Schedler

 Repository for exercise UE02 of configuration management course.

 **Group N:**

 - Kauer Alexander (@kaulex99)
 - Khalil Adam (@adamkhalil1)
 - Schedler Fabian (@dev-Fabi)

 ## Main

-Different liquids and drinks are created and printed on the console.s
+Different liquids and drinks are created and printed on the console.

 ## AdamsDrink

 Represents a beverage and extends -`AlexDrink` class AdamsDrink class

 - `getVolume()` adds a liter of liquid
 - `isAlcoholic` checks if the drink is alcoholic or not so if the drink has more than = 0% alcohol it returns true
 - `getAlcoholPercent` takes the return values of the parent class and divides it by ten since I can not bypass the class parents behaviour

 ## FabiDrink

 Represents a wild mix of Liquids.
 Can be used to create a cocktail.
 For creation a name and a main liquid is needed.

 - `toSting` creates a String with the recipe of the drink
 - `addLiquid` adds a new Liquid to the drink
 - `isAlcoholic` returns true if any of the liquids contains more than 0% alcohol
 - `getAlcoholPercent` returns the alcohol volume percentage of the mixture
     - sums up the quantity of pure alcohol of each liquid (`pure alcohol = volume * alcohol percentage [/ 100]`)
     - this sum then gets divided by the volume of the mixture (`alcohol percentage = pure alcohol / volume [* 100]`)
 - `getVolume` returns the volume of the mixture

 ## AlexDrink

 Represents a special `FabiDrink` which has minimum 40% of alcohol

 - `getAlcoholPercent` returns the alcohol volume percentage of the mixture.
 If lower than 40%, level will be increased automatically

 # Tests

 To perform tests we had to add the following directories ./src/test/java/at/fhj/iit Then everyone adds his test files.

 ## AdamsTest

 The goal was to reach 100% tests coverage.
 So we had to test every method of the class.
 Generally, to tell Java that we want to create a test method, we have to add `@Test` above.
 In the `@BeforeEach` annotated method, we create an instance of the Drink, so we have an instance ready to test.

 ## FabiTest

 With the tests 2 errors in the class could be detected:

 - `getAlcoholPercent` Error when no Liquid was added (Division by zero)
 - `toString` Wrong format of alcohol percentage (too many decimal places)

 ## AlexTest

 The goal was to reach 100% tests coverage.
 So we had to test every method of the class.
 Generally, to tell Java that we want to create a test method, we have to add `@Test` above.
 In the `@BeforeEach` annotated method, we create an instance of the Drink, so we have an instance ready to test.

 ## TestCoverage result by IntelliJ

 | Classname  | Class [%] | Method [%] | Line [%] |
 | :--------: | :-------: | :--------: | :------: |
 | AdamsDrink | 100%      | 100%       | 100%     |